DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

-Similar to most numerical inference algorithms, MCMC algorithms have practical limitations, making a particular algorithm not equally well suited to all inference problems.
+Similar to most numerical inference algorithms, MCMC algorithms have practical limitations, making them not equally well suited to all inference problems.
 Some MCMC algorithms are, for example, only well suited to estimate model parameters when the total number of parameters is small, while other MCMC algorithms only work when the curvature of the posterior surface is not too extreme.
-While understanding the limitations of each MCMC algorithm requires looking into the algorithmic details, there is a simple way of testing the suitability of an algorithm that does not require knowing about its details: the :math:`\hat{R}` metric.
+One way to test the suitability of an MCMC algorithm for a particular inference problem is the use of the :math:`\hat{R}` metric.
-We will motivate and provide an intuitive explanation of this test in this tutorial, but will not go into the technical details.
+We will motivate the metric below and provide an intuitive explanation.
+Technical details are left to interested readers to explore on their own.

 Let us begin this section by revisiting the right column in the figure above.
 The column shows the samples from the three MCMC algorithm runs at each iteration.
 For early iterations of the algorithm, the samples from the MCMC runs look quite distinct -- each run appears to sample from a different area of the parameter space.
-In contrast, for later iterations the MCMC runs seem to converge and sample from the same area of the parameter space.
+In contrast, the MCMC runs seem to converge and sample from the same area of the parameter space at later iterations.
 Intuitively, it does not really make sense for the samples from the MCMC runs to look different -- after all, we use the same MCMC algorithm to sample from the same posterior distribution.
 The histogram over the samples *should* therefore be identical within the limits of